 Sometimes you get to the end of a really rugged, rough track and are rewarded with a special location or stunning view.
-Other times you get to the end of that track and you don’t see the beauty of the location no matter how good it is because all you see is the hordes people you have to share it with.
+Other times you get to the end of that track and you don’t see the beauty of the location no matter how good it is because all you see is the hordes of people you have to share it with.

-At Mercedes Cove you’ll get the stunning location, minimal people, great accommodation options, friendly vibes and a whole lot of Kimberley seclusion just waiting for you to discover.
+At Mercedes Cove, you’ll get the stunning location, minimal people, great accommodation options, friendly vibes and a whole lot of Kimberley seclusion just waiting for you to discover.

 YOU MIGHT ALSO ENJOY: